How to spend a day at the Panama canal

 CosmopoliClan's little girl on a boat over the Chagres river in the Panama Canal, surrounded by the Gamboa rainforest

-The small boat crossed the Chagres river and arrived in lake Gatun.
+The small boat crossed theย Chagres river andย arrived in lakeย Gatun.
 Many monkeys call the islands here their home so the girls had been looking forward to meet them.
 After some searching and thanks to the call notes from our guide, we spotted the capucin monkeys.
 And at the shore of another island we caught a glimpse of a crocodile sliding into the water.
 Too quick to catch it on camera, unfortunately.

 CosmopoliClan girls spotting capucin monkeys from a boat on Lake Gatun, spending a day at the Panama Canal